 Anne Munley has been a member of our pastoral team since 2005.
-Anne divides her time between hospital work and patient care, her studies through the Anabaptist seminary, and ministry at North Suburban where she focuses on empowering others in our individual and collective walk with God.
+Anne divides her time between hospital work and patient care and ministry at North Suburban where she focuses on empowering others in our individual and collective walk with God.

 North Suburban Mennonite Church does not own a church building—we rent space in the Libertyville Civic Center.